analogdevicesinc/ai8x-training/README.md

 ### Streaming Mode

-On AI85/AI86, the machine implements a streaming mode.
+On AI85/AI86, the machine also implements a streaming mode.
 Streaming allows input data dimensions that exceed the available per-channel data memory in the accelerator.

 The following illustration shows the basic principle: In order to produce the first output pixel of the second layer, not all data needs to be present at the input.
 In the example, a 5×5 input needs to be available.